hhvu0102/unix_basic/README.md

 [http://bedtools.readthedocs.io/en/latest/index.html](http://bedtools.readthedocs.io/en/latest/index.html)

 ### bedtools intersect
 - First, do `module load bedtools2` (this command evokes the program `bedtools2` that has been installed on our cluster.
-Not all programs are pre-installed like this, but most of the popular ones are).
+Not all programs are pre-installed like this, but most of the popular ones are). **Every time you log in to your account, you need to load the module again.**
 Let us know when you are able to finish `module load bedtools2`.
 - Make sure you are in the directory `lecture`.
 Check where you are by doing `pwd`.
 If you are not in `lecture`, do `cd /home/<your netid>/unix_basic/lecture`.